andrealommen/PHY104/git.md

 [https://classroom.github.com/a/JXiGcBbM](https://classroom.github.com/a/JXiGcBbM)

 ------------------------------------------------------------------------------
-I think now that you've done the stuff below once already, you can skip down to clicking the link above and "accepting" my assignment.
+I think now that you've done the stuff below once already, you can clik the link above and skip down to "accepting" my assignment.

 ------------------------------------------------------------------------------